The Story

 UC Berkeley chapter

 I did a Master's in Data Science at UC Berkeley while working full-time.
-I was interested in deep learning and how to scale data systems.
-One project was detoxification — trying to build a model that could rewrite toxic text without losing the meaning.
+I was focused on deep learning and scalable data systems.
+One project was text detoxification: build a model that rewrites toxic content without losing the original meaning.
+Hard problem.
+Stuck with me.

 Applied Data Science Capstone